geoserver/geoserver/doc/en/user/docs/data/raster/imagemosaic/tutorial.md

         PropertyCollectors=CRSExtractorSPI(crs),ResolutionExtractorSPI(resolution)
         Schema=*the_geom:Polygon,location:String,crs:String,resolution:String

-    The MosaicCRS property is not mandatory, but it\'s a good idea to set a predictable target CRS that all granule footprints can be reprojected into, otherwise the mosaic machinery will use the CRS of the first indexed granule.
+    The MosaicCRS property is not mandatory, but it's a good idea to set a predictable target CRS that all granule footprints can be reprojected into, otherwise the mosaic machinery will use the CRS of the first indexed granule.

 6. Save this file in the root of the mosaic directory (along with the index files).
 The result is the following:

-    ``` raw_markdown
     ![](images/tutorial_reproj_artifact.png)
     *Closeup of granule overlap (high resolution granule on right)*
-    ```

 7. To remove the reprojection artifact (shown in the above as a black area) edit the layer configuration to set `InputTransparentColor` to `#000000`.

-    ``` raw_markdown
     ![](images/tutorial_reproj_noartifact.png)
     *Closeup of granule overlap (high resolution granule on right)*
-    ```

 ## Referring to a datastore configured in GeoServer

 It is possible to make the mosaic refer to an existing data store.
-The **\`\`datastore.properties\`\`** file in this case will contain only one or two properties, referring to the store to be used via the `StoreName` property.
+The **``datastore.properties``** file in this case will contain only one or two properties, referring to the store to be used via the `StoreName` property.
 For simple cases, e.g., a PostGIS store, the following will be sufficient:

     StoreName=workspace:storename

-For Oracle or H2, it\'s best to also specify the SPI in order to inform the mosaic that it needs to work around specific limitations of the storage (e.g., forced uppercase attribute usage, limitation in attribute name length and the like):
+For Oracle or H2, it's best to also specify the SPI in order to inform the mosaic that it needs to work around specific limitations of the storage (e.g., forced uppercase attribute usage, limitation in attribute name length and the like):

     StoreName=workspace:storename
     SPI=org.geotools.data.oracle.OracleNGDataStoreFactory

 The above will be sufficient in case the image mosaic can create the index table and perform normal indexing, using the directory name as the table name.
-In case a specific table name needs to be used, add an **\`\`indexer.properties\`\`** specifying the `TypeName` property, e.g.:
+In case a specific table name needs to be used, add an **`indexer.properties`** specifying the `TypeName` property, e.g.:

 > TypeName=myMosaicTypeName

-In case the index \"table\" already exists instead, then a **\`\`indexer.properties\`\`** file will be required, with the following contents:
+In case the index "table" already exists instead, then a **`indexer.properties`** file will be required, with the following contents:

     UseExistingSchema=true
     TypeName=nameOfTheFeatureTypeContainingTheIndex